 Course grades are final when entered into the database by the instructors.
 A student may request a review of a final grade if he or she believes the instructor erred in assigning the grade.
-The SCC records office will adjust the student’s transcript if the review confirms that an error was made.
+The Registrar’s Office will adjust the student’s transcript if the review confirms that an error was made.
 The student must request the review by the last day of the following full term.

 Spartanburg Community College uses the following system of grades:

 ||Credit Hours Awarded